leipero/AdG-gtk-theme/README.md

       ./configure --enable-gdm
       make

-You can find GDM themes in '.../build-aux/themes/gdm/...' (dark and light version), copy 'gnome-shell-theme.gresource' to your '/usr/share/gnome-shell' directory (if GDM is upgraded theme will reset to default and you need to do it again).
+You can find GDM themes in `.../build-aux/themes/gdm/...` (dark and light version), copy `gnome-shell-theme.gresource` to your `/usr/share/gnome-shell` directory (if GDM is upgraded theme will reset to default and you need to do it again).
 Do it at your own risk.

 #### Uninstall with (from cloned git directory):